labrynx/error-enhanced/docs/enums/severity.md

-# SeverityLevel
+# Severity

 _File:_ [_`severity.enum.ts`_](../../src/lib/enums/severity.enum.ts)

 ### Overview

-The `SeverityLevel` enum, part of the `error-enhanced` library, provides a standardized way to classify the impact level of errors.
+The `Severity` enum, part of the `error-enhanced` library, provides a standardized way to classify the impact level of errors.
 This allows for prioritized error handling and more effective debugging.

 ### Features